GitHubSecurityLab/codeql-extractor-bicep/ql/src/security/CWE-693/RedisCacheNoBackup.md

 # Redis Cache without data backup

-Redis Cache instances without backup configuration risk data loss in case of failures or disasters.
+Redis Cache instances with both AOF and RDB backups disabled risk data loss in case of failures or disasters.
 This issue falls under [CWE-693: Protection Mechanism Failure](https://cwe.mitre.org/data/definitions/693.html), as it represents a failure to protect critical data.

 ## Problem Description